Evolutionary-Intelligence/DistributedEvolutionaryComputation/SI/PSO-CBO.md

   publisher={National Academy of Sciences}
 }

+@inproceedings{2020-ACL-Zang,
+  title={Word-level Textual Adversarial Attacking as Combinatorial Optimization}, author={Zang, Yuan and Qi, Fanchao and Yang, Chenghao and Liu, Zhiyuan and Zhang, Meng and Liu, Qun and Sun, Maosong}, booktitle={Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics}, pages={6066--6080}, year={2020}, publisher={Association for Computational Linguistics}
+}

 @article{2021-PNAS,
   title={Combining pressure and electrochemistry to synthesize superhydrides}, author={Guan, Pin-Wen and Hemley, Russell J and Viswanathan, Venkatasubramanian},